valerobles/supply_chain/README.md

 ## Technologies used
 - Javascript, ReactJS, CSS
 - Motoko
+- Node.js
 - DFX version 0.14.1

 ## Hardware requirements
-DFX requires a Unix based system: This project was developed and tested on macOS, both with the intel i7 processor and the M1 Chip.
+DFX natively only supports Unix based systems: This project was developed and tested on macOS, both with the intel i7 processor and the M1 Chip.
 Should also work on Linux.
 ## Running the project locally